kklions1/2048Game/README.txt

 currently.
 User input (to actually play the game) and hopefully more appealing graphics are things I plan to add in the future.

-If you would like to run this game, simply run main.java in src/kevin
+If you would like to run this game, there is an included .jar file found in classes/artifacts/2048